 Want to understand the impact your training has?
-Turns out, you don’t need to be a professional athlete to gain the essential insights that testing provides.
-By regularly tracking your progress with these easy to use Polar Vantage V2 tests, you can maximize your training and recovery by accessing the data you need.
+It turns out you don’t need to be a professional athlete to gain the essential insights that testing provides.
+By regularly tracking your progress with these easy-to-use Polar Vantage V2 tests, you can maximize your training and recovery by accessing the data you need.

 And the best part?
 Your Vantage V2 does all the hard work for you – tracking and calculating your performance, so all you need to do is pay attention to the results.